f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 **[Lex]** There's a creative element ...

 **[John]** There's a creative element.
 And in a simple-minded neural net you have a constellation of instances from which you've learned.
 And if you are within that space, if there is a new question and the question is within this space you can actually rely on that system pretty well.
 Come up with a good suggestion for what to do.
 If on the other hand, the query comes from outside the space, you have no way of knowing how the system is going to behave; there are no limitations on what could happen.
 With the artificial neural network is always very much ...
 I have a a population of examples; the test set must be drawn from the equivalent population.
-If the test set has examples which are from a population which is completely different there's no way that you could expect to get the answer right.
+If the test set has examples which are from a population which is completely different, there's no way that you could expect to get the answer right.

 **[Lex]**  What they call outside the distribution?

-**[John]** That's right.
+**[John]** That's right, that's right.
 And if you see a ball rolling across the streets at dusk, if that wasn't in your training set, the idea that a child may be coming close behind that is not going to occur with the neural net.

 **[Lex]** There's something in your biology that allows that ...

 **[John]** There's something in the way of what it means to be outside of the population, of the training set, the [ininteligible] is that the training set isn't just [ininteligible] set of examples.
 There's more to it than that.
 It gets back to my own question of where's is it to understand something.

 ### Physics and Data